 One of the most interesting attractions in Oatman is the famed 1902 Oatman Hotel.
 Apart from a great buffalo burger, the hotel’s main claim to fame is the honeymoon suite of actors Clark Gable and Carole Lombard, who catapulted the hotel to great heights with their stay there in 1939.

 The suite is located on the second floor, and you can check it out through a window in the door.
 There is also a large gift shop upstairs.
 Don’t forget to sign a dollar bill and tape it to the bar’s ceiling at the hotel.

 Making Memories, a photo studio that lets you dress up like a cowboy or cowgirl.
 Choose a western outfit, pick a background, and get an Old Time Photo taken at this studio.
 What’s more, if you suddenly feel the need to get married, the owners are licensed ministers and can get you hitched up.
 88 Main Street Oatman, AZ.

 Route 66 Cool Springs Station

-The main road through the town, Oatman Road the old Route 66.
-The two-lane road is a 42-mile stretch that climbs Sitgreaves Pass, which is at an elevation of 3,550 feet and passes through gorgeous Arizona desert.
-One must-see spot along route 66 is Cool Springs Station. this one-time service station is now a route 66 museum.
-Built in the 1920s there was originally a gas station, cabins, and restaurant.
+The main road through the town, Oatman Road, the old Route 66.
+The two-lane road is a 42-mile stretch that climbs Sitgreaves Pass at an elevation of 3,550 feet and passes through the gorgeous Arizona desert.
+One must-see spot along route 66 is Cool Springs Station.
+This one-time service station is now a route 66 museum.
+Built-in the 1920s, there was originally a gas station, cabins, and restaurant.
 Learn more about Cool Springs Camp.

 What’s cooking in Oatman Ghost Town